C-Bandstra/overlook/README.md

 npm install
 ```

-To start the server run
+To start the server run:
 ```bash
 npm start
 ```

-In your browser type
+In your browser, type:
 ```bash
 http://localhost:8080/
 ```